How To Get Over A Breakup And Move On From An Ex

 When you’re learning how to forget your ex-girlfriend or figuring out how to get over your ex-boyfriend, it’s extremely helpful to have a realistic timescale in mind.

-(And if you are ready to move on and manifest true happiness, be sure to take the LOA quiz today to find out what is holding you back from your dream life!
+(And if you are ready to move on and manifest true happiness, be sure to sign up for the Love Tool Kit today to get your own love guides and worksheets!
+Completely free.
 Click here now.)

 As noted above, there are six general psychological stages.
 However, you can also think of the hardest part of your breakup in terms of three main, early time periods… today, tomorrow, and next week.

 Here’s what you can do to help yourself move on during each of these.

 What To Do After A Breakup To Mend A Broken Heart

 1. How To Handle A Breakup Today

 If you’ve just had your heart broken, everything in your world has changed.
 Consequently, you should be completely focused on self-care.

 Figuring out how to mend a broken heart comes later.
 Right now, it’s all about damage control.

 Here are some of the best things you can do to process your feelings and take the first step on the road to learning how to let go of someone you love:

 - Stay away from social media.
 You’ll likely regret angry updates and photo purges at a later date.
 Unplug from the internet, and avoid the temptation to send rash messages.
 Save any communication for a time when you can think more clearly.
 If you need help with this stage, be sure to read our guide on how to do a technology cleanse (just click here now).